cloudnative-pg/cloudnative-pg/docs/src/operator_conf.md

 Name | Description
 ---- | -----------
 `CERTIFICATE_DURATION` | Determines the lifetime of the generated certificates in days.
 Default is 90.
-`CLUSTERS_ROLLOUT_DELAY` | The duration (in seconds) to wait between the rollouts of different clusters during an operator upgrade.
+`CLUSTERS_ROLLOUT_DELAY` | The duration (in seconds) to wait between the roll-outs of different clusters during an operator upgrade.
 This setting controls the timing of upgrades across clusters, spreading them out to reduce system impact.
 The default value is `0` which means no delay between PostgreSQL cluster upgrades.
 `CREATE_ANY_SERVICE` | When set to `true`, will create `-any` service for the cluster.
 Default is `false` `ENABLE_AZURE_PVC_UPDATES` | Enables to delete Postgres pod if its PVC is stuck in Resizing condition.
 This feature is mainly for the Azure environment (default `false`)
 `ENABLE_INSTANCE_MANAGER_INPLACE_UPDATES` | When set to `true`, enables in-place updates of the instance manager after an update of the operator, avoiding rolling updates of the cluster (default `false`)